eth-sri/eth-sri.github.io/_blogposts/mnbab.md

 $$

 ### Background: Branch-and-Bound for Neural Network Verification
-Recently, the Branch-and-Bound approach, first described for this task in [Branch and Bound for Piecewise Linear Neural Network Verification](https://arxiv.org/pdf/1909.06588.pdf), has been popularized.
+Recently, the *Branch-and-Bound* (**BaB**) approach, first described for this task in [Branch and Bound for Piecewise Linear Neural Network Verification](https://arxiv.org/pdf/1909.06588.pdf), has been popularized.
 At a high level, it is based on splitting the hard optimization problem of Eq.
 1 into multiple easier subproblems by adding additional constraints until we can show the desired bound of $f(x) > 0$ on them.

 The high-level motivation is the following: the optimization problem in Eq.
 1 would be efficiently solvable if not for the non-linearity of the ReLU function.
 Since a ReLU function is piecewise linear and composed of only two linear regions, we can make a case distinction between a single ReLU node being "active" (input $\geq 0$) or inactive (input $< 0$) and prove the property on the resulting cases where the ReLU behaves linearly.